lumada-design/hv-uikit-react/apps/docs/src/pages/app-shell/base-concepts.md

-# Base Concepts
+# Base concepts

 This section aims to clarify some of the terms used throughout the **App Shell** documentation.

-## Terminology

-- **Product Suite**: What the costumer bought from Hitachi Vantara.
-- **Product**: What, from the costumer perspective, seems and works as a single product.
-A _Product Suite_ might have multiple _Products_.
-- **Application Bundle**: What, from a domain and/or engineering perspective, is an application.
-It provides both complete views/pages and more focused UI components that are used to assemble _Products_.

-## Micro-Frontends
+## Micro-frontends

 Client-side architectural pattern where independently deployed frontend functionality is put together to form an application.
+Check out [micro-frontends.org](https://micro-frontends.org/) for more information.

-## Module format: ES Modules
+## ES Modules

-**ES modules** are the native module system for JavaScript, introduced in ECMAScript 2015 (ES6).
+[**ES modules**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are the native module system for JavaScript, introduced in ECMAScript 2015 (ES6).
 They are natively supported by modern browsers, which makes them a future-proof choice.

-Bundling is the process of combining all modules accessible from an entry point into a single ES module.
+**Bundling** is the process of combining all modules accessible from an entry point into a single ES module.
 This process improves performance, optimizes loading, and enhances code organization.

 ## Shared dependencies